How can I write accurate references in English?

 How can I write references correctly?

-As was explained in some detail in Lesson 1, the rules for how to build a reference are very much dependent not only on the source type being referenced but also on the referencing style being used – such as whether it’s Chicago, Harvard or MLA.
+As was explained in some detail in Chapter 1, the rules for how to build a reference are very much dependent not only on the source type being referenced but also on the referencing style being used – such as whether it’s Chicago, Harvard or MLA.
 Nevertheless, over the following few diagrams, we deconstruct an example reference for a printed book in the Harvard Style.
 As can be seen from the first diagram below, printed books have five reference elements that must usually be included: